Jean-Baptiste-Lasselle/all-i-know-about-golang/website/src/content/part1-chapters/chapter1.md

 <!--
 Kept for later: creating methods inside of a type starts here (with the concept of a receiver of a method): <https://go.dev/tour/methods/1>
 -->

+### The Ternary Operator in Golang

+In other languages, the ternary operator would be of the form `(boolean?"returned value if true":"returned value if false")`

+There is no ternary testing operation in Go: becaue the designers of the language thought that it is often making code much too complex.